Kinotic-Foundation/structures/README.md

 4. Build the Docker images (Get a cup of :coffee: this could take a bit the first time, depending on your internet connection.)
    1. `./gradlew bootBuildImage`
 5. Run Docker Compose.
-   1. `docker-compose up -d` (You should see the application listed under containers in docker desktop)
+   1. `docker-compose up` (You should see the application listed under containers in docker desktop)
 6. You can now view the application by going [here](http://localhost:8080/) in a browser.
 (This may not be available for at least a minute while the backend services finish starting.)
    1. [http://localhost:8080/](http://localhost:8080/)